 The train can drop you in Carcross, Yukon, where you’ll find the both the oldest store in the Yukon and what is renowned as the best ice cream in the Yukon.
 For souvenirs, I recommend a White Pass & Yukon Route train conductor’s cap, $16.95, or a locally made husky hat knitted from fur the dogs shed naturally for $50.00.

 Another activity adventure-seekers should check out in the Yukon is the brand-new WildPlay Yukon, located right outside of Whitehorse.
 It features a surprisingly challenging Monkido Aerial Adventure ropes course, as well as high speed ZOOM Zip Lines on which you can fly down Mount Sima in excess of 100 miles per hour.
 This is a splurge of at $42.99 per adult on the Monkido course, and $99.99 for a ZOOM Zip.
 While a bit pricey, it’s a memorable activity that is definitely worth it.

-In the winter, you can work with a group like Yukon Wide Adventures to set up a 750 kilometer (466 mile), 17-day snowmobile trip from outside Whitehorse to Dawson City with a 3-4 day break.
+In the winter, you can check out various activities like a 750 kilometer (466 mile), 17-day snowmobile trip from outside Whitehorse to Dawson City with a 3-4 day break.
 Alternatively, you can arrange to take an RV into the wilderness, or in the summer, take a multi-day ATV trip to places that roads don’t go.
 There are companies that organize similar kinds of excursions for horseback riders, canoers, mountain bikers, or whatever your daring pleasure desires.